Please use Chrome, Firefox, Safari, or Mobile to fill out this form.

 - The nominee must be of exemplary character and reputation.

 Nominating Inductees (form due January 31, 2017)

-A May 25, 2017, gala is planned to honor the third class of the Wilkes County Hall of Fame.
+A May 25, 2017, gala is planned to honor the fourth class of the Wilkes County Hall of Fame.
 Limited seating will be available for the catered meal and silent auction.
 The Wilkes County Hall of Fame a 501©(3) organization.
 Any monies donated through contributions or fund raising activities will awarded to Wilkes County schools through a grant process with proceeds going to the arts and athletic programs within the Wilkes County Schools.
 The WCHOF Federal Identification number is 46-5541867.